ryan-mcclue/unsw/gens4015/final-project.md

 mood/emotion from sensor readings.
 Performing calculations on the numerous microscopic variations in a person's vital signs, vocal tones, pupil activity and body language gives an impression of their current disposition.
+Such technology results in Space Force performing psychological assessments via a machine that asks questions to the subject.
+On failure, you enter a solitary 'comfort room'.
+No human interaction is present and what should be a back and forth exchange of emotions becomes a mere relying of information.
+Roy represents the incredibly emotionally detached state within Space Force.
+Roy's complete lack of emotional responses is valued by Space Force, when he is commended for his pulse never going above 80 [quote here].
+Roy's frequent voice-overs, closeup shots and relationship flashbacks further emphasis his emotional anaemia
+Room interiors are all muted colours.
+Soundtrack is monotonous and steady.
+'I see myself from the outside'; 'it's all a performance' when asked how he handled his father's absence he only mentions how it affected his mother; he can only describe emotions by relating how they are experienced in others

+all the bases are neutral colour schemes, dim lighting, basic shapes like cubes; furnished with only the essential; purely functional

+ever repeating Roy voice-over to emphasis his lonliness/isolation.

+repeated phrase to ensure passing is
+"I'm focused on the essential to the exclusion of all else"

 2. Emotional Isolation:
-  * Roy's complete lack of emotional responses is valued by Space Force, e.g. his pulse never going above 80 is commended.
-    Roy's frequent voice-overs, closeup shots and relationship flashbacks further emphasis his emotional anaemia Room interiors are all muted colours.
-Soundtrack is monotonous and steady.
-  * Psychological assessments are performed by a machine asking questions and subject speaking into an microphone.
-    A repeated phrase to ensure passing is "I'm focused on the essential to the exclusion of all else" On failure, you enter a solitary 'comfort room'.
-No human contact or emotional discussions.

 In *Blade Runner*, scientific advancements are pursued in order to develop